AlanAutomated/tf-az-frontdoor/README.md

 # Azure Frontdoor Terraform template

 This template creates an Azure Frontdoor and the associated Azure DNS records for a DNS-based URL redirection service.
-This is a cost effective and highly available alternative to using Traffic Manager and Functions or similar solutions combination of services.

 ## Example Usage